sopacha/fastapi/README.md

 - JWT-based login system
 - OAuth2 with FastAPI
 - Using routers with prefixes and tags for better structure
+- Working with query parameters for filtering and searching

 ## 🚀 Current Status
 Right now, the API supports: